Nu-SCPTheme/scipnet/src/deeds/README.md

 **Results:**
 * `auth-session: string` - A unique token that represents the user's session.
+* `cookie-preserve-time: number` - The length in seconds to preserve the cookie for.

 **Errors:**
 * `credential-mismatch` - The credentials did not match any found in the server.